Welcome to our Hall of Shame, where the bad banks are shamed for some of their inappropriate actions.

-This is why businesses use JMP Partnership to recover mis-sold PPI (Busines Loan Repayment INsurance and Commercial Overdraft Repayment Insurance) from Lloyds.
+This is why small businesses use JMP Partnership to recover mis-sold PPI (Business Loan Repayment Insurance and Commercial Overdraft Repayment Insurance) from Lloyds.
 As the pictures below show, in December last year we got an offer from Lloyds in respect of policies mis-sold to our client in Surrey.
 He was delighted with the offer of £14,638.56 – BUT we weren’t.
 It appeared to us that the offer was significantly short of what it should have been.

 As you can see, following further work by us, our client has now been offered a further sum of £7,790.41 BUT that is not the end of it.
 Our ongoing investigations have identified ANOTHER policy that Lloyds had not disclosed on the initial investigation and that will result in a further substantial refund, in excess of £20,000 in due course.